AhmedMahmoud3030/simplenote/README.md

-# NoteFire App
+# SimpleNote App

-It's simple note app that help you to take note over the day with  **firebase** integration to save you note to cloud.
+It's simple note app that help you to take note over the day .

 ## Skills

- - Fire Store
+ - SQFLite
  - CRUD Operations
- - Auth
+ - Porvider

 ## Some Images